 Mexican Car Insurance

-The rumors about possibly going to jail if you have a car wreck in Mexico are true.
-Having Mexican insurance helps alleviate that possibility.
-The minimum required insurance coverage to drive in Mexico is civil liability insurance which covers you in case you cause injury or damage.
-Your American liability insurance is not valid in Mexico for bodily injury; some American insurance policies will cover you for physical damage - check with your carrier.
+The rumors about possibly going to jail if you have a car wreck in Mexico are true, but having Mexican insurance helps alleviate that possibility.
+The minimum required insurance coverage to drive in Mexico is civil liability insurance, which covers you in case you cause injury or damage to another driver or vehicle.
+Your American liability insurance is not valid in Mexico for bodily injury, but some American insurance policies will cover you for physical damage—check with your carrier to make sure.

 If you want some flexibility on the date you'll take your car out of Mexico, consider a six-month policy.
-Check with mexinsure.com or mexpro.com -- you can buy a policy from them before you leave home and the company will give you the rundown on all the policies available.
-Alternatively, sites like RentalCars.com let you buy travel insurance from the major providers and compare prices so you can score the best deal.
+Check with Mexinsure or Mexpro, which both allow travelers to purchase policies from them before leaving home.
+Alternatively, sites like RentalCars let you buy travel insurance from the major providers and compare prices so you can score the best deal.

-You can also buy Mexican car insurance in several American border towns -- there will generally be several stores or just storefronts selling Mexican car insurance near the Mexico border (Deming, NM is an exception).
+You can also buy Mexican car insurance in several American border towns—there will generally be several stores or just storefronts selling Mexican car insurance near the Mexico border (except in Deming, New Mexico).

 Crossing the Mexico Border From the U.S.

-If the border crossing traffic light is red, you'll be directed to an area where you'll park, and a Mexican customs official may ask you some questions or search you and/or your car.
-As long as your papers, like your Mexico vehicle permit and tourist card, are in order and you are carrying nothing illegal like switchblades or illicit drugs, you'll be fine.
+If the light turns green when you're under it, proceed directly into Mexico.
+However, if the traffic light is red, you'll be directed to an area where you'll park and a Mexican customs official may ask you some questions or search you and your car.
+Fortunately, as long as your papers, like your Mexico vehicle permit and tourist card, are in order and you are carrying nothing illegal like switchblades or illicit drugs, you'll be fine and allowed to proceed into Mexico.

 Driving in Mexico

-The country's laid-back attitude is evident in the citizens' casual driving habits and the driving patterns are extremely logical -- the residents have devised ways to keep traffic moving that would be illegal in the U.S. but make perfect sense once you've got the hang of them.
-Big metropolises like Mexico City are no worse than dealing with Denver, Colorado, at rush hour.
+The country's laid-back attitude is evident in the citizens' casual driving habits and logical driving patterns.
+While the way Mexican drivers operate on the roads may seem a bit extreme to U.S. citizens, they make perfect sense once you've got the hang of them, and as a result, big metropolises like Mexico City are no worse than Denver, Colorado, at rush hour.

 Rules of the Road

-Rule #4: If you're on a road with a shoulder with an oncoming vehicle in the other lane, and another oncoming vehicle appears in your lane, you're expected to drive on the shoulder while they pass.
-You can also pass cars on the right shoulder; just make it snappy.
-Mexico drivers use every inch of the road in order to keep moving.
+- Drive on the shoulder to accommodate oncoming traffic: If you see an oncoming vehicle trying to pass another in your lane of the road, you're expected to drive on the shoulder while they pass.
+You can also pass cars on the right shoulder, but make sure to be quick about it as Mexican drivers use every inch of the road in order to keep traffic flowing.

-Rule #5: Don't drive drunk or drugged.
-Ever.
-You don't want to make friends in a sweaty jail cell, or, worse, accidentally kill someone or yourself.
-It's not worth the risk -- take a taxi if you're intoxicated and need to get somewhere and come back for your car the following day.
+- Don't drive under the influence: Ever.
+You don't want to make friends in a sweaty jail cell or accidentally kill someone or yourself, so driving while drunk or other the influence of other substances is simply not worth the risk.
+If you're intoxicated and need to get to a hotel, take a taxi and come back for your car the following day when you've sobered up.

-Rule #6: Do not offer to bribe a policeman if pulled over.
-If you're pulled over and think you're being asked for a bribe, ask to be taken to the jefe (chief) -- if the officer just wants money from you, he will probably back off at that request.
+- Do not try to bribe police officers: If you're pulled over and think you're being asked for a bribe, ask to be taken to the jefe (chief)—if the officer just wants money from you, he will probably back off at that request.
 It's also worth mentioning that you should never be the person who suggests paying a bribe, as this could land you in a lot of trouble.
 If you do try to bribe a cop, keep in mind that many Mexican policemen are honest, don't take bribes, and you may get in hot water for doing something that is technically illegal in the country.

 Crossing the Border Into the U.S. From Mexico